-- (a) "Act" means the Securities Exchange Act of 1934, as amended from time to time and in effect, or any successor statute as from time to time. - (b) "Act of Misconduct" means an act of embezzlement, fraud, dishonesty, nonpayment of any obligation owed to the Company or any Subsidiary, breach of fiduciary duty, or deliberate disregard of the Company or Subsidiary rules resulting in loss, damage or injury to the Company or any Subsidiary, or if a Participant makes an unauthorized disclosure of any Company or Subsidiary trade secret or confidential information, solicits any employee or service provider to leave the employ or cease providing services to the Company or any Subsidiary, breaches any intellectual property or assignment of inventions covenant, engages in any conduct constituting unfair competition, breaches any non-competition agreement, induces any Company or Subsidiary customer to breach a contract with the Company or any Subsidiary or to cease doing business with the Company or any Subsidiary, or induces any principal for whom the Company or any Subsidiary acts as agent to terminate such agency relationship in effect. - (c) "Administrator" means the Administrator of the Plan in accordance with Section 19 of the Plan. - (d) "Award" means an Incentive Stock Option, Nonqualified Stock Option, Stock Appreciation Right, share of Restricted Stock, Restricted Stock Unit, Stock Award or Incentive Bonus granted to a Participant pursuant to the provisions of the Plan, any of which the Administrator may structure to qualify in whole or in part as a Performance Award. - (e) "Award Agreement" means a written agreement or other instrument as may be approved from time to time by the Administrator implementing the grant of each Award.
+- (a) "Act" means the Securities Exchange Act of 1934, as amended from time to time and in effect, or any successor statute as from time to time. - (b) "Act of Misconduct" means an act of embezzlement, fraud, dishonesty, nonpayment of any obligation owed to the Company or any Subsidiary, breach of fiduciary duty, or deliberate disregard of the Company or Subsidiary rules resulting in loss, damage or injury to the Company or any Subsidiary, or if a Participant makes an unauthorized disclosure of any Company or Subsidiary trade secret or confidential information, solicits any employee or service provider to leave the employ or cease providing services to the Company or any Subsidiary, breaches any intellectual property or assignment of inventions covenant, engages in any conduct constituting unfair competition, breaches any non-competition agreement, induces any Company or Subsidiary, or induces any principal for whom the Company or any Subsidiary acts as agent to terminate such agency relationship in effect. - (c) "Administrator" means the Administrator of the Plan in accordance with Section 19 of the Plan. - (d) "Award" means an Incentive Stock Option, Nonqualified Stock Option, Stock Appreciation Right, share of Restricted Stock, Restricted Stock Unit, Stock Award or Incentive Bonus granted to a Participant pursuant to the provisions of the Plan, any of which the Administrator may structure to qualify in whole or in part as a Performance Award. - (e) "Award Agreement" means a written agreement or other instrument as may be approved from time to time by the Administrator implementing the grant of each Award.
 An Agreement may be in the form of an agreement to be executed by both the Participant and the Company (or an authorized representative of the Company) or certificates, notices or similar instruments (which do not need to be executed) as approved by the Administrator. - (f) "Board" means the board of directors of the Company.